Guts152/CSC454_Assignment_3/README.txt

 # CSC454_Assignment_3
-(*This work is done by Liu,Xiaochen and Feng,Ziqi*)
+(*This work is done by Liu, Xiaochen and Feng, Ziqi*)

 (*Part 1: translate the parse tree into a syntax tree, by Xiaochen*) (*Part 2: walk the syntax tree to determine its behavior on a given input, by Ziqi and Xiaochen*)

-Completed all basic requirements, but met issue when trying to declare in do scope.
+Completed all basic requirements, but met issue when trying to declare in "do" scope.
 It may caused by wrong management of memory.
-To continue testing the interpreter, we modified some ecl code to declare variables as global variables.
+To continue testing the interpreter, we modified some ECL code to declare variables as global variables.

 Running guide: